thonatt/CSL/README.md

 </table>
 </details>

 Therefore, it is possible, yet **completely optionnal**, to provide a name to any CSL variable.
 It can be done either when declaring a variable using the `(const std::string &)` constructor, or when initializing a variable using the `<<(const std::string &)` operator.
-Such manual naming is rather cumbersome, but it might be helpful to name locally some variables when debugging.
+Such manual naming is rather cumbersome, but it is sometimes usefull to name locally some variables when debugging.

 <details>
-    <summary>Show example</summary>
+    <summary>Manual naming example</summary>
 <table>
   <tr>
     <th>Code with manual naming</th>